JosipDomazetDev/aad-assignments/README.md

-# Homework 3 & 4
+# AAD Assignments 3-5

-This app fetches some data from an RSS Newsfeed API and displays it with proper state management.
+This app displays recent news from a RSS Newsfeed.
+It uses proper MVVM state management and all news data is being cached in a local `SQLite` database.
 It allows the user to set some settings and uses the local device theme as app theme in accordance to Googles' new [Material You](https://material.io/blog/announcing-material-you) design philosophy.

 <img src="docs/app.png" width=40% height=40%>